-- 4.46 The Council (LP38) requires that new development meet at least the Government's national standards for energy use and CO2 reduction and that this should include measures set out in the zero carbon hierarchy including: - 1) be designed to maximise energy efficiency and design out the need for energy use by means of the scheme layout; - 2) connect to existing combined heat and power and District Heating and Cooling networks or contribute towards their development; - 3) use renewable energy technologies to produce required energy on-site; and - 4) make use of Allowable Solutions to deal with any remaining CO2 emissions. - 4.47 In many instances measures which contribute towards reaching the applicable level are incorporated within the design of a development (such as site layout, orientation and detailed design) and are secured by planning conditions. - 4.48 As part of the Government's latest consultation25 regarding zero carbon homes its preferred method for securing the energy efficiency requirements for each dwelling is through the Buildings Regulations system rather than planning.
-Consequently it will be not necessary to use planning obligations to secure such measures. - 4.49 The Government originally intended that new homes would meet the whole of the zero-carbon standard 'on-site'.
-However the Government recognises that it would not be cost-effective at this time, affordable or technically feasible to meet the zero carbon homes standard in all cases through measures on the dwelling itself, like fabric insulation, and/or renewable energy generation measures. - 4.50 Therefore the Government proposes that house builders can achieve the zero carbon standard by mitigating the remaining emissions 'off-site', through a process commonly referred to as 'Allowable Solutions.'
+- 4.46 The Council (LP38) requires that new development meet at least the Government's national standards for energy use and CO2 reduction and that this should include measures set out in the zero carbon hierarchy including: - 1) be designed to maximise energy efficiency and design out the need for energy use by means of the scheme layout; - 2) connect to existing combined heat and power and District Heating and Cooling networks or contribute towards their development; - 3) use renewable energy technologies to produce required energy on-site; and - 4) make use of Allowable Solutions to deal with any remaining CO2 emissions. - 4.47 In many instances measures which contribute towards reaching the applicable level are incorporated within the design of a development (such as site layout, orientation and detailed design) and are secured by planning conditions. - 4.48 The Government's preferred method for securing the energy efficiency requirements for each dwelling is through the Buildings Regulations system rather than planning.
+Consequently it will not be necessary to use planning obligations to secure such measures. - 4.49 The Borough Council will need to be mindful of these requirements as they may have an impact on overall site viability which will have implications for the amount of CIL that can be levied and planning obligations secured for other infrastructure requirements as part of the overall scheme. - 4.50 In certain site-specific instances the developer may prefer to connect to an existing heat and power scheme, or contribute towards a future scheme; or use renewable energy technologies on-site.
+In such cases it may be appropriate to apply planning conditions or use a planning obligation to secure these measures as part of the overall site development, particularly if the development has a number of phases and developers may be contributing to a larger scheme.